Ahzyuan/Python-package-template-/README.md

     # ---------------------- configure .pypirc ----------------------
     # refer to https://packaging.python.org/en/latest/specifications/pypirc/
-    # <username> should be same as the one you used in keyring
+    # <username> should be same as the one you use in keyring
     cat >~/.pypirc<<EOF
     [distutils]
     index-servers =